 In general, when it comes to the debate on solar vs nuclear power, there is no clear consensus since each one draws their own conclusion.
 If economics is the main criterion, then please check this video to get a clear picture –

 However, one thing’s clear: both solar and nuclear power sources are much better for the environment than fossil fuels.
-If we want to clean up and conserve our beautiful planet, then more efforts must be made to push us away from this dependence.
-Adopting cleaner energy methods will certainly be beneficial!
+If we want to clean up and conserve our beautiful planet, then we should adopt cleaner energy methods and so we at Ecoideaz are siding with solar power for sure!